 In fixed-bed adsorbers, the adsorbent particles are arranged in an adsorbent bed.
 Consequently, the proportion of the void volume is much lower than in the case of the batch reactor.
 For fixed-bed adsorbers, the term bed density is often used instead of bulk density.
 It has to be noted that in fixed-bed adsorbers the void volume and therefore the bed density may change during filter operation, in particular after filter backwashing and adsorbent resettling.
 In the laboratory, the determination of the bed density can be carried out by filling a defined mass of adsorbent particles in a graduated cylinder and reading the occupied volume.
 To approximate the situation in practice, it is often recommended that the bed density be determined after a certain compaction by shaking or vibrating.
-On the other hand, too strong a compaction can lead to an experimentally determined bed density that is higher than the bed density from a full-scale adsorber.
+On the other hand, too strong a compaction can lead to an experimentally determined bed density that is higher than the bed density under practical conditions.
+An alternative method is to determine the bed density from a full-scale adsorber.